-A mother, or a person with the permission of the mother, may relinquish an unharmed newborn within 3 days after birth to an officer when the mother expresses an interest in abandoning the child.
-As soon as possible, the officer shall take the newborn to a hospital or other facility designated by the Department of Human Resources (Md.
+A mother, or a person with the permission of the mother, may relinquish an unharmed newborn within 60 days after birth to an officer when the mother expresses an interest in abandoning the child.
+As soon as possible, the officer shall take the newborn to a designated facility (Md.
 Code CJ § 5-641).
-A written report is mandated in these circumstances.